Skip to content

 ## Pricing — what each axis actually costs

-Standard AMC fees for active systems (CCTV, fire alarm, BMS, automation) typically run 6–10% of original installed value annually, with the four axes covered at standard depth.
-Premium AMC fees for specialist systems (Rako, addressable fire panels, hospital nurse-call) run 8–12% with tighter SLAs, larger spares pools and 24/7 critical-system on-call.
-The rate depends on the response-target tightness, the after-hours coverage, the parts-inclusion scope and the number of separate disciplines under one umbrella contract.
+Standard AMC for active systems (CCTV, fire alarm, BMS, automation) covers the four axes at standard depth.
+A premium AMC for specialist systems (Rako, addressable fire panels, hospital nurse-call) carries tighter documented response targets, larger spares pools and contracted critical-hours support.
+What the programme costs depends on the response-target tightness, the after-hours coverage, the parts-inclusion scope and the number of separate disciplines under one umbrella contract — so it is scoped per system and priced in writing after review, not published as a band.

 Tendering only on annual fee — without specifying the four-axis content — produces an AMC that bids low because the bidder is scoping shallow.
 Specify the four axes in the tender, and the comparison becomes apples-to-apples.
 The cheapest bidder is rarely the right one once the axes are written down.